-- C.1.2.1 In recognition of the need to protect the characteristics that make the Municipality desirable while providing opportunities for an economically viable community, a modest increase in population is expected to occur to the year 2045. - C.1.2.2 Although difficult to quantify, it is anticipated that there may be some growth of the new permanent population in the rural areas and shoreline areas may take the formas a result of the conversion of seasonal residences to permanent residences.
-Seasonal However, it is the policy of the Municipality that housing intended to accommodate permanent population growth may be accommodated in new cottages on new or existing lots, be confined to the Urban Neighbourhood and additional dwellings on existing lots. other road accessible locations.
+- C.1.2.1 In recognition of the need to protect the characteristics that make the Municipality desirable while providing opportunities for an economically viable community, a modest increase in population is expected to occur to the year 2045. - C.1.2.2 Although difficult to quantify, it is anticipated that there may be some growth of permanent population in the rural areas and shoreline areas as a result of conversion of seasonal residences to permanent residences.
+However, it is the policy of the Municipality that housing intended to accommodate permanent population growth be confined to the Urban Neighbourhood and other road accessible locations. - C.1.2.3 In the Settlement Areas, a balance between population increase and housing availability will be achieved.
+However, consideration needs to be given to housing for the aging population and affordable lots and dwelling units for residents.

-- C.1.2.3 In the settlement areasSettlement Areas, a balance between population increase and housing availability will be achieved.
-However, consideration needs to be given to housing for the aging population and affordable lots and dwelling units for residents. - C.1.2.4 The Municipality recognizes the importance of providing developable lands to accommodate housing that will support new residents in the community and support population growth inthat is to be focused to the Urban Neighbourhood.
+C.1.2.4 The Municipality recognizes the importance of providing developable lands to accommodate housing that will support new residents in the community and support population growth that is to be focused to the Urban Neighbourhood.